 Safeguarding considerations

-IAEA safeguards are essential for nuclear fission reactors, involving inspections, material accounting, and containment and surveillance measures to verify the peaceful use of nuclear materials.
+The applicable IAEA safeguards agreement is implemented, involving, for example, inspections, nuclear material accounting, and containment and surveillance measures, to verify the peaceful use of nuclear materials..